Cephalotus: Description

 Cephalotus follicularis is a small, low growing, herbaceous species.
 Evergreen leaves appear from underground rhizomes, are simple with an entire leaf blade, and lie close to the ground.
-The insectivorous leaves are small and have the appearance of moccasins, forming the 'pitcher' of the common name.
+The insectivorous leaves are small and have the appearance of booties or moccasins, forming the 'pitcher' of the common name.
 The pitchers develop a dark red colour in high light levels but stay green in shadier conditions.
 The foliage is a basal arrangement that is closely arranged with outward facing adapted leaf blades.
 These leaves give the main form of the species a height around 20 cm.

 The 'pitcher' trap of the species is similar to other pitcher plants.
 The peristome at the entrance of the trap has a spiked arrangement that allows the prey to enter, but hinders its escape.
 The lid over the entrance, the operculum, prevents rainwater entering the pitcher and thus diluting the digestive enzymes inside.
 Insects trapped in this digestive fluid are consumed by the plant.
 The operculum has translucent cells which confuse its insect prey as they appear to be patches of sky.

-The inflorescence is groupings of small, hermaphroditic, six-parted, regular flowers, which are creamy, or whitish.
+The inflorescence consists of groupings of small, hermaphroditic, six-parted, regular flowers, which are creamy, or whitish.

 In the cooler months of winter (down to about 5 degrees Celsius), they have a natural dormancy period of about 3–4 months, triggered by the temperature drop and reduced light levels.

+Habit

+The Australian pitcher plant is a wintergreen, long lasting, herbaceous plant, which grows autochthonous rosettes and grows up to a height of 10 centimetres.

+The rhizome is bulky, nodose with numerous scaly leaves and many offshoots.
+New rosettes grow at its stolon so that it forms large tussocks with increasing age.
+The rhizome grows numerous fibrous roots.
+Younger plants also have a taproot, which dies when they grow older.

+Leaves

+The Australian pitcher plant grows two kinds of leaves with the change of seasons: simple flat leaves as well as strongly modified trap leaves.
+Occasionally, there are intermediate forms of leaves with only partially developed traps, lacking the front part.
+All leaves grow alternating, they are petiolate, with single-celled fine hairs and beset with numerous sessile nectaries.
+Stipules are absent.

+The form of the flat leaves range from spatulate to reverse ovoid.
+They are pointed and up to 15 centimetres long including the petiole, which occupies half of that length.
+They are thick and coriaceaous, the edges are fringed while the leaf surface is smooth and glossy.